ln-vortex/ln-vortex/docs/client-rpc.md

 - alias: String
 - remotePubkey: String
 - shortChannelId: String
-- public: Boolean - If this is a public or private channel
+- public: Boolean - if this is a public or private channel
-- amount: Number - Size of channel in satoshis
+- amount: Number - size of channel in satoshis
-- active: Boolean - if the channel is currently active
+- active: Boolean - if the channel is currently active or not

 ### Queue Coins